PanDAWMS/ray/README.md

 This test verifies that all nodes were connected to to the Ray Cluster and that communication between the nodes is successful.

+## Ray Batch Example

+Instead of running an example on interactive nodes, it is also possible to run the example in batch mode with the [raythena-hello-world-test.sbatch](https://github.com/PanDAWMS/ray/blob/master/example/raythena-hello-world-test.sbatch) script.
+The script assumes that the virtual environment used by harvester has been setup and that the `$HARVESTER_DIR` variable exists.

 ## Raythena Configuration

 Raythena requires a site-specific configuration.
 If using in combination with Harvester, this specifies the location of Harvester configuration and configures the panda queue.
 Further, it specifies a virtual environment in which Pilot is launched.
 Example for NERSC's Cori [cori.yaml](https://github.com/PanDAWMS/ray/blob/master/conf/cori.yaml).